 - Pay when your ad is clicked on

 As the name suggests, pay-per-click means that you pay only when someone clicks on your ad.
 The amount you spend will vary by keyword competitiveness as well, but you will control how much you spend.
-As mentioned above, how much you pay when your ad is clicked on depends highly on your initial budget.
+As mentioned above, your initial budget will determine how much you pay when your ad is clicked on.
 You can increase or decrease this whenever you want.

 - Support your other marketing efforts

 PPC advertising should just be one part of your overall marketing strategy, not your sole marketing method.
-PPC ads can work in tandem with your existing and any future marketing efforts and support any number of campaigns that you plan to run.
+PPC ads can work in tandem with your existing marketing efforts.
+And you can easily integrate it into any future marketing efforts.
+It will support any number of campaigns that you plan to run.
 You can promote events, new service launches, webinars, and more.

 - Increase your ROI

-Since in PPC, you pay only when your ad receives a click, you receive a higher return on investment (ROI) than most other forms of marketing.
-Various key performance indicators like click-through rate (CTR), quality score, impression share, conversion rate, and wasted spend all should be considered when calculating ROI.
+Since in PPC, you pay only when your ad receives a click, you receive a higher return on investment (ROI) than from most other types of marketing.
+Look at various key performance indicators like click-through rate (CTR), quality score, impression share, conversion rate, and wasted spend when you calculate your ROI.

 PPC is a highly reliable and affordable channel for businesses, no matter which industry they are in.
 It is great for any construction business wanting to drive traffic to their website, regardless of budget.
 This makes PPC marketing for construction companies and contractors a great option.